 Another beauty of being a travel blogger is that pretty much anyone can do it.
 I am not saying that everyone can travel the globe.
 Thanks to customs and immigration that sadly is just not possible.
 But at least you can explore your hometown and hopefully travel your home country.
 That’s a perfect place to start!

-So why am I saying all this?
+So why am I saying all of this?
 Well there are many reasons.
 To encourage others to turn off the television, get out of the house and see some sights, maybe even start a blog — obviously.
 But I’ll admit I also had a bit of an ulterior motive to this post.

 This is my first post comprised 100% on my new Sony Tablet — thank you Sony 🙂

 I’ve actually set it up to be my all-in-one HoliDaze control panel.
-I’m not just talking about email and tweets; I’ve got backend access, site traffic monitor, all the travel apps that were clogging up my phone.
+I’m not just talking about email and tweets; I’ve got admin access, site traffic monitor, all the travel apps that were clogging up my phone.
 With one touch I can add a new post (such as this) or upload videos to our Video Gallery — and with it’s dual camera setup its a breeze to get great video…can’t wait to test it out in Cuba!

 Two mins out of the box and I could even control all the electronics in the living room, from the simple stuff like the TV and DVD player to the more complex gadgets like surround sound, projector, and even my Western Digital media player.